 Fig. The biggest Kotlin advantages – At a glance.

 Techtic Solutions is a progressive mobile app development company that unleashes the power of this revolutionary technology, as the arrival of Kotlin gives coders an alternative to the traditionally used Java for Android development.

 Java is an Object-Oriented and general-purpose programming language that helps to make programs as well as applications on some platform.
 Java comes up with a bunch of benefits that let you stick with it.
-Let’s discuss the advantages of using Java programming language.
+Let’s discuss the advantages of using the Java programming language.

 After reading the advantages of JAVA then you have a question that why JAVA is not used by android developers because there are many open source frameworks like Kotlin, Flutter, and some cross platform app development platforms like Xamarin, Ionic, etc. So, Android app developers prefer the above framework for android app development instead of JAVA.

 Java has also got some downsides that you should know before starting over.
 Let’s discuss the disadvantages of using Java.

 A comparison between the performance of both the programming languages shows that both of them are equally competent and share the same scale.